Archives

 Ryan Tan is an undergraduate student in The Information School, and member of the Tech Policy Lab.
 He studies the detection and deployment of malware with the goal of creating more robust methods for detecting malware.

-Malik is an undergraduate student intending to join the University of Washington Information School while minoring in Economics and currently assists the Tech Policy Lab with community outreach and research.
-Malik’s personal connection with information science is driven by his interest in how law and policy pertain to data ethics and privacy, his dedication to […]
+Malik is an undergraduate student in the University of Washington Information School while minoring in Economics and currently assists the Tech Policy Lab with community outreach and research.
+Malik’s personal connection with information science is driven by his interest in how law and policy pertain to data ethics and privacy, his dedication to raising public […]

 Ilinca Slabu is a JD Candidate at the University of Washington School of Law and a member of the Technology Law and Public Policy Clinic and Washington Law Review.
 She is interested in studying technology law, and more specifically, how legal frameworks can adapt to and shape advancements in AI.